 As the name suggests, it is the content that is generated by the customer or the user for you.
-It can be a simple testimonial, review or even a picture of the customer using your product.
+It can be a simple testimonial, review, or even a picture of the customer using your product.
 The user-generated content is very helpful to advertise your content amongst other users.
-It stands as a seal of approval from the customer and intices other users to buy your product.
+It stands as a seal of approval from the customer and attracts other users to buy your product.

-Although mentioned earlier, the kind of marketing has more layers than you might think.
+As mentioned earlier, this kind of marketing has more layers than you might think.
 Creating content that customers like regularly is a great way to promote your product.
 Media such as blogs are a perfect example.
 You find us about a problem that the community is facing.
 Something that affects your customers.
 You write articles and create content to help the community with a subtle hint of how your product can help resolve the problem.
-If the content is good, the customers will surely be interested in the product and even suggest it to other people they know require the solution.
+If the content is good, the customers will surely be interested in the product and even suggest it to other people they know who require the solution.
 It is most common in online companies.

 Millions of people log in to social media platforms to connect with others.
 These platforms allow organizations to promote their products on their interface.
 Effectively helping the brand reach millions of people every day.
-However, the only drawback it has is, the platform is a business too and dictates how you and your customers interact with each other, having the right to change the policies to limit or increase the interaction rate.
+However, the only drawback it has is, that the platform is a business too and dictates how you and your customers interact with each other, having the right to change the policies to limit or increase the interaction rate.
 It also records information of everyone accessing the platform.
 In short, your entire strategies are dependent on the policies of these platforms.

 Marketing is a tough business.
 You have to create an interest in the product and to get people interested you need creativity.
 Now creativity can mean a lot of things and can cost you a fortune.
 But sometimes creativity becomes realistic and yields good results.
-Strategies that use unconventional methods of promotion at a lower cost is the simplest definition for guerrilla marketing strategies.
-These are methods or techniques that employ the environment or other factors to subtlely slide the point across.
+Strategies that use unconventional methods of promotion at a lower cost are the simplest definition of guerrilla marketing strategies.
+These are methods or techniques that employ the environment or other factors to subtly slide the point across.
 These are simple hints that blend in perfectly with the situation and may not be relevant to other media.

 Everyone out there wants to make the community they live in better.
 As an organization, it is a moral duty to help the community you function in. when the community feels that you are not here to just take their money.
 They feel a sense of gratitude towards the organization, which helps in improving the goodwill of the company.
-The simplest method to do this by CAUSE MARKETING.
+The simplest method to do this is by CAUSE MARKETING.

 Collaboration with brands in different industries is a great idea to expand your reach.
 Many businesses out there looking for collaboration with others to improve sales.
 It is a marketing strategy to target the untapped audience pool for either organization.
 Both parties come together and invest something to help the other.
-Some of the ideas for collaboration are as following
+Some of the ideas for collaboration are as follows:

 Using the product as a complimentary gift to attract more customers is another good strategy.
 Customers get what they require plus an additional bonus or sample of the other product.
-This can prompt the customer to invest in buying the product in the future
+This can prompt the customer to invest in buying the product in the future.

 Organizing a contest with other brands is a simple idea for user-generated content.
 You can ask the customers to participate and declare a winner at the end of a given time.
 The time frame helps create a sense of urgency in the customer.